EricssonResearch/ace-ake-authz/draft-selander-lake-authz.md

 --- abstract

-This document describes a procedure for augmenting the lightweight authenticated Diffie-Hellman key exchange protocol EDHOC with third party assisted authorization, targeting constrained IoT deployments (RFC 7228).
+This document describes a zero-touch mechanism for onboarding new devices to a constrained network using the Ephemeral Diffie-Hellman Over COSE.
+The protocol defined within leverages trust anchors installed at manufacturer time, providing assisted authorization.
+The high-level model is similiar to RFC8995 (BRSKI).

 --- middle